PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

 is your job to ensure blatant documentation defects are caught early and before they cause any major issues.

-First, all methods, classes, and modules should have a proper explanation of the input parameters, the return value(s), and what happens in between.
-In Python, documentation strings (docstrings) link documentation frameworks with methods, classes, and modules.
-There are several ways to format docstrings depending on the kind of automatic documentation framework being used, but none are any better than the others.
-One popular format is the reStructuredText (reST) format, which uses Sphinx to generate the documentation.
-This is the same tool used to generate this book.
+First, there must be a proper explanation of the input parameters, return value(s) and functionality of each method, classe, and module.
+Typically, this is formatted through some standard, such as JavaDocs or JSDocs.
+In Python, this standard is implemented through documentation strings (docstrings), which links documentation frameworks towards methods, classes, and modules.
+Depending on which documentation framework is used, docstrings can be formatted in many different ways, none of which are universally greater than all others.
+This book uses Sphinx to generate documentation from reStructuredText (reST), one such popular format.
 Carefully review the following example of reST.

 .. code:: python